ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/Introduction.rst

 Users can expect to see incremental improvements and additional capabilities in upcoming releases of the SRW Application to enhance research opportunities and support operational forecast implementations.
 Planned enhancements include:

-* Inclusion of data assimilation and forecast restart/cycling capabilities.
+* Inclusion of data assimilation and forecast restart/cycling capabilities via :term:`JEDI`.
 * A more extensive set of supported developmental physics suites.
 * A larger number of pre-defined domains/resolutions and a *fully supported* capability to create a user-defined domain.
 * Incorporation of additional `Unified Workflow <https://github.com/ufs-community/workflow-tools>`__ tools.

-..
-COMMENT: Anything we should add to this list?
-Or remove?

 .. bibliography:: ../references.bib